Canon M200 vs Olympus E-PL8

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the M200 provides a higher video resolution than the E-PL8.
 It can shoot video footage at 4k/25p, while the Olympus is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The M200 and the E-PL8 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The adjacent table lists some of the other core features of the Canon M200 and Olympus E-PL8 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The M200 has one, while the E-PL8 does not.
 While the built-in flash of the M200 is not very powerful, it can at times be useful as a fill-in light.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.